Optimal Smoothed Analysis of the Simplex Method: Algorithms

 \subsection{Shadow vertex method}

 The shadow vertex method \Cref{alg:shadow-vertex} is a pivot rule for the simplex method.
 Let two objective vectors $y, y'\in \R^d$ and a feasible basis $ I \in \binom{[n]}{d}$ optimal for $y$ be given.
 We want to find a basis optimal for $y'$.
-The shadow vertex pivot rule will prescribe pivot steps in such a manner that, throughout the algorithm's duration, the current basis is optimal for an objective $y_{\lambda} := \lambda y' + (1-\lambda)y$ with $\lambda \in [0,1]$.
+The shadow vertex pivot rule will prescribe pivot steps in such a manner that, throughout the algorithm's duration, the current basis is optimal for an objective $y^{\lambda} := \lambda y' + (1-\lambda)y$ with $\lambda \in [0,1]$.
 In the following we will describe the primal interpretation of the shadow vertex method which we summarize as \Cref{alg:shadow-vertex}.
 In each iteration of \Cref{alg:shadow-vertex}, $\lambda$ is increased according to the condition of line \ref{line:max_lambda}.
 If $\lambda$ is found to be at least $1$, then our current basis is optimal for $y'$ and returned.
-Otherwise \Cref{alg:shadow-vertex} finds in lines \ref{line:find_j} -- \ref{line:new_basis} an $l \neq j$ such that the new basis $I\setminus \{ l\} \cup \{ j\}$ is optimal for $y_{\lambda}$ and repeat with increased $\lambda$.
-With probability $1$, $l$ and $j$ are uniquely determined because the system $Ax \leq b$ is non-degenerate since the bounds $b$ are perturbed.
-Since $y_1 = y'$, at the end of this path the method has found an optimal basis for the objective $y'$. \Cref{alg:shadow-vertex} is called the shadow vertex method because, when the feasible set is orthogonally projected onto the two-dimensional linear subspace $\spa(y,y')$, the vertices visited by the algorithm project onto the boundary of the projection (“shadow”) $\pi_{\spa(y,y')}(\{x : Ax \leq b\})$ of the feasible region.
+Otherwise \Cref{alg:shadow-vertex} finds in lines \ref{line:find_j} -- \ref{line:new_basis} distinct indices $l$ and $j$ such that the new basis $I\setminus \{ l\} \cup \{ j\}$ is optimal for $y^{\lambda}$ and repeat with increased $\lambda$.
+With probability $1$, the leaving index $j$ is uniquely determined: the constraint system $Ax \leq b$ is non-degenerate since the bounds $b$ are perturbed.
+Similarly, with probably $1$ the entering constraint $l$ will be uniquely determined: having one of $y,y'$ be random means we will not find dual degeneracy.
+Since $y^1 = y'$, at the end of this path the method has found an optimal basis for the objective $y'$. \Cref{alg:shadow-vertex} is called the shadow vertex method because, when the feasible set is orthogonally projected onto the two-dimensional linear subspace $\spa(y,y')$, the vertices visited by the algorithm project onto the boundary of the projection (“shadow”) $\pi_{\spa(y,y')}(\{x : Ax \leq b\})$ of the feasible region.
+This exposition of the shadow vertex simplex method will assume certain non-degeneracy conditions without further remark, for they hold with probability $1$ under the probability model we study.
+See \cite{bwcachapter, huiberts2022geometric} for more detail.